IvanRimba/IvanRimba/README.md

-- 👋 Hello, I’m Ivan Rimba, A Data and Business Analyst.
-- 👀 I’m interested in processing data to uncover useful insights, draw conclusions, and support informed decision-making.
+- 👋 Hello, I am Ivan Rimba, A Data and Business Analyst interested in processing data to uncover useful insights, draw conclusions, and support informed decision-making.
-- I’m currently proficient in EXCEL, SQL and Power BI.
+- 📊 Proficient in EXCEL, SQL and Power BI.
-- 🌱 I'm currently learning Python.
+- 📈 Currently learning Python.
-- I’m looking to collaborate on data and business analysis roles with a view to grow my career.
+- I am looking to collaborate on data and business analysis roles with a view to grow my career.
-- 📫 How to reach me: Gmail:lewarimbaa@gmail.com and X(Formally Twitter): @LewaIvan
+- 📫 Contact: lewarimbaa@gmail.com | X(Formally Twitter): @LewaIvan
-- 😄 Pronouns: He/Him

 <!---
 IvanRimba/IvanRimba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.